Flowering Dogwood Trees for Sale Online

 If you love an interactive garden, buying flowering dogwood trees is a decision you'll be happy you made.
 Thanks to their berries, birds are often attracted to flowering dogwood trees, which brings your landscape design to life.

-How to Choose the Right Variety of Dogwood Trees
+How to Buy the Right Dogwood Tree For Your Landscape

 Where do you want to plant it?
 What is its spread?
 How tall does it grow?
 What is its growing zone?

 Answering these questions helps you not only choose a flowering dogwood you can nurture but also helps you narrow your choices.
 Though, many gardeners can rarely resist having just one of these ornamental trees.

 Dogwood grows in zones 5-8 in part to full sun.
 Dogwood tree blooms in early to late spring, depending on the variety that you choose.

 Caring for your garden's newest trees begins by knowing how to plant flowering dogwood trees.
 To start, soak the tree's roots for no more than 12 hours and then dig a hole at least one foot wider than your tree's root system.
 When you place your trees, make sure their roots are not in a J-shape.

 Flowering dogwood trees love moist soil, so we recommend using two to four inches of mulch to prevent it from drying out.
 Using fertilizer at the time of planting is also an excellent choice, though you'll want to wait until your tree's second year to use it again.
 Pruning begins in year two, as well.
 Just remember — don't trim during the fall.

 For a more in depth explanation on the planting process and ideal care practices for the Dogwood tree, be sure to check out our Dogwood Tree Planting Guide!

 Contact Garden Goods to Buy Dogwood Trees Online